Office of Sustainability

-Addressing sustainability in our society poses interdisciplinary challenges that require interdisciplinary solutions.
-Currently, sustainability is taught most often in silos within individual Faculties, and within individual and isolated classes.
+Addressing sustainability in our society poses complex challenges that require interdisciplinary solutions.
+Sustainability in university is taught most often in silos within individual Faculties, and within individual and isolated classes.
 The goal of the Interdisciplinary Minor in Sustainability is to alter this pedagogy and teach sustainability both within and across Faculties.
 The Minor provides a path for students to study and integrate diverse aspects of sustainability from different disciplines into a cohesive whole.

 McMaster launched the Interdisciplinary Minor in Sustainability in September 2014 to enable students from all Faculties to gain an interdisciplinary understanding of environmental, social, and economic sustainability.
 The Minor Course List currently includes 65 courses from over 20 departments.
 Within the inaugural year of 2014/15, five students graduated with an Interdisciplinary Minor in Sustainability.
 This past year of 2015/16, 14 students graduated with the Minor.
 We are encouraged by these numbers as they demonstrate interest and latent demand for this Minor.
 Enhancing flexibility and accessibility of the Minor, as well as communicating the opportunity to incoming and current students early on, is integral to providing a positive and meaningful experience for the students and to ensure long-term success and sustainability of the Minor.

 For more information on the Interdisciplinary Minor in Sustainability, please see: Interdisciplinary Minor in Sustainability